 In 2013 Cobus took on the role of Chief Financial Officer of the South Adelaide Local Health Network (SALHNM), which incorporates three metro hospitals and included responsibility and management of all non-clinical support functions, ensuring that SALHNM operated as the most cost-effective local health network in South Australia, delivering in excess of $60million in improvements over three years.

-Cobus started as Chief Financial Officer at Barwon Health in September 2016 and developed a more focused approach to clinical and strategic decision making.
+Cobus started as Chief Financial Officer at Barwon Health in September 2016 and developed a more focused approach to clinical and strategic decision-making.
 He facilitated a capacity planning exercise and right-sized the organisation’s bed and resource requirements with improved governance, directorate performance management, enhanced contract negotiations and management, and improved procurement processes and risk management.
-These activities assisted in delivering a $3 million surplus result for the 2016/17 financial year, recovering from a reported deficit position of $13m in 2015/16.
-For the financial year 17/18, Barwon Health delivered a $4 million operating surplus.
+These activities assisted in delivering a $3 million surplus result for the 2016/17 financial year, recovering from a reported deficit of $13 million in 2015/16.

 Chief Operating Officer